-This pack is easily among the most comfortable models on the market and it earns a perfect 10 out of 10 in the comfort metric.
+This pack is easily among the most comfortable models on the market.
 The foam used in the shoulder straps feels more like a memory foam mattress than your typical shoulder strap.
-At first, they even feel quite soft, but after using it in the field extensively, we found that the foam seems to adjust to your body perfectly; in fact, it feels just right.
-It's supportive, but not too soft, which is something our shoulder appreciated.
+At first, they feel overly soft.
+But after using it in the field extensively, we found that the foam seems to adjust to your body perfectly.

 This pack has an extremely robust suspension system, especially considering its volume.
-For support, the Bora uses a thermo-molded Tigris frame sheet in addition to aluminum stays.
-The Tigris frame sheet is visible from the outside and looks like carbon fiber.
-While the Tigris isn't carbon fiber, it is an incredibly stiff and light material that also protects the wearer's back from any oddly shaped items that might try to poke through the back.
+For support, the Bora AR 63 uses a thermo-molded Tigris frame sheet in addition to aluminum stays that can be reshaped for a better fit if needed.
+We didn't feel the need to adjust our stays and found the contour straight from the factory was perfect.
+The frame sheet is visible from the outside and looks like carbon fiber (it's not).
+But it is a stiff and light material that also protects the wearer's back from any oddly shaped items that might try to poke through the pack.

 Features and Ease of Use

-This model is packed with a number of small features that make the pack easier to use.
-The bottom of the pack is flat, not affecting comfort or the pack's ability to carry loads or move with the wearer.
-Instead, the pack stands up by itself when set down on the ground.
-What really impressed our review team was how weather resistant this pack is.
-We used it over a dozen days during the spring in Washington's Olympic rain forest and North Cascades National Park this spring and were certainly impressed with how much more effective it was at keeping the interior contents of our pack dry.
+This model has several novel features that make it easier to use.
+The bottom of the pack is flat, which allows the pack to stand up on its own when set down on the ground.
+We are also impressed by how weather resistant this pack is.
+We used it over a dozen days during the spring in Washington's Olympic rainforest and North Cascades National Park and are impressed with how well it kept the interior contents of our pack dry.

 The waist belt features two stretchy mesh pockets.
-Unlike all the other models we tested, these pockets aren't zippered, but are tight enough to ensure that we never lost anything (out of them).
-They are perfect for small snacks or a normal sized point-and-shoot camera.
-There is a side-access zipper on one side of this pack; while this zippered access point wasn't huge, it was more than appropriate for the volume of this pack, and we rarely wished it was bigger during our field testing.
+Unlike all the other models we tested, these pockets aren't zippered but instead are made with a stretchy mesh tight up against the waistbelt.
+They are tight enough to ensure that anything inside will stay put and not fall out.
+They are perfect for small snacks or an average-sized point-and-shoot camera, but the standard zippered hip belt pockets found on other packs tend to be larger, more versatile, and more user friendly.
+There is also a side-access zipper on one side of the pack.
+While this zippered access point isn't huge, it is more than appropriate for the volume of this pack.

-The Bora is hydration bladder compatible and features two snug side pockets for water bottles; these pockets function most classically when using one-liter bottles.
+The Bora AR 63 is hydration bladder compatible and features two snug side pockets for water bottles.
+Nalgene bottles seem to be the optimal size.
 We appreciated the small zippered pocket with a key holder on the inside of the pack.
-We found this pocket was not only great for car keys or other items we didn't want to get lost, but also helped us stay a little more organized when we left the primary lid behind.
+This pocket is great for car keys or other items we don't want to lose and helped us stay organized when we left the primary lid behind.

 Adjustability and Fit

-The Bora features one of the best adjustment systems we've ever tested; it proved to be extremely effective at fine-tuning the fit to each individual user.
-Arc'teryx calls their adjustment system the gridlock system, which allows the shoulder straps to be tailor fit to the wearer both vertically and laterally, depending on a user's body type.
-Our review staff loved this system for how effectively the pack was able to adjust to all of our testers.
-The Bora took home a near perfect 9 out of 10 in this category, bested only by the Osprey Volt 60.
+This pack features one of the best adjustment systems we've ever tested.
+It is extremely effective at fine-tuning the fit.
+Arc'teryx calls this the gridlock system, which allows the shoulder straps to be tailor-fit to the wearer both vertically and laterally, depending on a user's body type.
+Our review staff loved this system for how effectively the pack can adjust.
+It offers right around 4 inches of adjustment in the torso length.

-At $550, this pack is the most expensive pack we tested.
-While we hardly consider it a bargain, we do think the Bora AR 63 offers decent value; it brings several unique features to the table, along with top-notch comfort and suspension.
-That said, its $550 price tag is double most of the other packs in this review.
-While we the Bora was our favorite model we tested, and subsequently our Editors' Choice winner, we don't think it's twice as good as several of the other models we tested.
+This pack is the most expensive one in our roundup, by far.
+While we hardly consider it a bargain, we do think the Bora AR 63 could offer you a decent value if you run your packs ragged.
+It brings several unique features to the table, along with top-notch comfort and suspension.
+That said, its price tag is double most of the other packs in this review, and it's hard to say that it is twice as good any other model.

 — Ian Nicholson